open-telemetry/opentelemetry.io/content/en/docs/collector/howto-receiver-trace.md

 >- Added a `consumer.Traces` field named `nextConsumer` so we can push the traces generated by the `tailtracer` receiver to the next consumer declared in the Collector's pipeline.
 >- Added a `Config` field named `config` so we can have access to receiver's configuration settings defined within the Collector's config.
 >- Added a variable named `interval` that will be initialized as a `time.Duration` based on the value of the `interval` settings of the `tailtracer` receiver defined within the Collector's config.
->- Added a `go func()` to implement the `ticker` mechanism so our receiver can generate traces every time the `ticker` reaches the amount of time specified by the `interval` variable and used the `tracemokRcvr.logger` field to generate a info message every time the receiver supposed to be generating traces.
+>- Added a `go func()` to implement the `ticker` mechanism so our receiver can generate traces every time the `ticker` reaches the amount of time specified by the `interval` variable and used the `tailtracerRcvr.logger` field to generate a info message every time the receiver supposed to be generating traces.

 The `tailtracerReceiver` type is now ready to be instantiated and keep all meaningful information passed by its factory.